 - Use fresh, high quality ingredients.
 There are definitely times we think that short cuts in recipes can be just as tasty, but using the freshest and highest quality ingredients you can will make all the difference here.
 This recipe has very few ingredients, so each one makes a big impact.

-- Cook the chicken in batches.
-Don't overcrowd the pan.
+- Cook the chicken in batches and don't overcrowd the pan.
 We want to make sure the chicken cooks evenly and gets a little bit of browning going on, so this helps ensure we can do that.
 We know it can be tempting to put all of the chicken in the pan at once, but truly they cook so quickly it's best to give them a little room.

 - Don't marinate the chicken too long!
 As mentioned, this is meant to be a quick marinade situation.
 There's a lot of lemon juice in this recipe, and all of the acid can begin to cook the meat if left too long.
 That's why we only recommend marinating for around 15 minutes with fresh lemon juice.